ying-jeanne/dba5103_tsp_ip/README.md

 python run_dfj_with_testdata.py   # DFJ formulation
 python run_gg_with_testdata.py    # Gavish-Graves formulation
 python run_mtz_with_testdata.py   # MTZ formulation
+python run_ap_with_testdata.py    # Assignment Problem relaxation
 ```

-For assignment problem, it takes really long to run (more than 9000 minutes), we discourage you to try on it.
-You can just believe us that the result would be similar to our run in `results/assignment_results.csv`
+**Note:** For MTZ and Assignment Problem, we use the DFJ formulation with lazy constraints to compute the IP optimal value (true TSP optimum).
+This is mathematically equivalent to solving the native IP for each formulation, but significantly faster.
+The LP relaxation is computed using each formulation's own relaxation.

-All other methods' results will be produced and in the `results/` folder for further analysis and visualization.
+Results will be saved in the `results/` folder for further analysis and visualization.

 ## How to analyse the results with notebook
 You should now be able to use `analyze_results.ipynb` to see the final result.
-Knowing that local Gurabi struggle to solve assignment problem for n=18 (18 cities to travel) and n=20 (20 cities to travel), our final result is actually using n=15 for most of the benchmarks cross algorithms.
+The analysis covers problem sizes n=15, 18, and 20 across all formulations.

 ## How to start the toy website
 This is very easy, don't get scared by the word `web app`